abernard-kooth/ethical-ai/README.md

 ## Case Study
 The case study in this repository documents the use of the ethical and responsible innovation guide at the Institute in the context of a data science project.
 It covers the following topics:
-- Context and background of the project
+- Context of the project
+- Guide overview for the responsible design and implementation of AI systems
-- Process of using the guide, including any challenges or successes encountered
+- Guide use, including any challenges or successes encountered
 - Lessons learned and future plans for the use of the guide

 ## Resources